-The Compensation Committee believes these changes have been responsive to feedback from investors and enhance the performance orientation of our executive compensation program.
-Following further shareholder outreach in the fall of 2015, we once again received positive response to the changes that were made during the preceding years, and none of our shareholders advocated for any substantial changes to our executive compensation program.
+The Compensation Committee believes that these changes have been responsive to feedback from investors and enhance the performance orientation of our executive compensation program.
+Following further shareholder outreach in the fall of 2017, none of our shareholders advocated for any substantial changes to our executive compensation program.
 Notwithstanding this positive reception, the Board and Committee will continue to explore ways in which Charles River's executive compensation programs could be improved, and we remain committed to ongoing engagement with our shareholders on the various corporate governance topics that are of interest to them.